Thelouras58/Thelouras58.github.io/about/index.md

  Information and Communication Systems Engineering

-- Specializations:
+Specializations:

-Security of Information and Communication Systems
+-Security of Information and Communication Systems

-Computer Systems and Networks
+-Computer Systems and Networks

--Thesis:
+Thesis:

 «Design and development of mobile games to support people with memory problems »